-&lt;sup>1 "A logon storm is a sudden increase in the number of client connection requests."
+&lt;sup>1 "A Logon storm is a sudden increase in the number of client connection requests."

-30.1 About Configuring Oracle JDBC for Application Continuity for Java oracle.jdbc.replay.OracleDataSourceImpl,oracle.jdbc.replay.OracleConnectio nPoolDataSourceImpl, or oracle.jdbc.replay.driver.OracleXADataSourceImpl data source to obtain JDBC connections.
-You can use both oracle.jdbc.replay.OracleConnectionPoolDataSourceImpl in a standalone manner, or configure them as connection factories for a connection pool, such as Universal Connection Pool (UCP), or Oracle WebLogic Server connection pool.
-Starting from Oracle Database 12c Release 2 (12.2.0.1), the JDBC Replay Data Source provides a new data source, the XA Replay Data Source, which supports JDBC operations replay, and also works with both UCP data source and WebLogic Active GridLink single-pool data source for all the Oracle RAC features.
+28.1 About Configuring Oracle JDBC for Application Continuity for Java oracle.jdbc.replay.OracleDataSourceImpl,oracle.jdbc.replay.OracleConnectio nPoolDataSourceImpl, or oracle.jdbc.replay.driver.OracleXADataSourceImpl data source to obtain JDBC connections.
+You can use both oracle.jdbc.replay.OracleDataSourceImpl and oracle.jdbc.replay.OracleConnectionPoolDataSourceImplin a standalone manner, or configure them as connection factories for a connection pool, such as Universal Connection Pool (UCP), or Oracle WebLogic Server connection pool.